Virtual Open Week

 Postgraduate Certificate in Researcher Professional Development (PgCert RPD)

-As part of your PhD degree, you'll be enrolled on the Postgraduate Certificate in Researcher Professional Development (PgCert RPD).
+As part of your PhD, you will be enrolled in the Postgraduate Certificate in Researcher Professional Development (PgCert RPD).

-This certificate is designed to support you with your research and rewards you for things you'll do as a research student here.
+This certificate is designed to enhance your research experience and recognize the skills and activities you develop as a research student.

-• knowledge and intellectual abilities to conduct your research
+• Knowledge and intellectual abilities to conduct your research

-All you have to do is plan these activities alongside your doctorate, documenting and reflecting your journey to success along the way.
+You will plan these activities alongside your doctoral studies, documenting and reflecting on your journey to success along the way.

 Find out more about the PgCert RPD programme.